-Linkage Loca ti on Iden tifi er on Figure 5 Is the loca ti on subject to current impacts due to absence of a linkage?
+Linkage Location Identifier on Figure 5 Is the loca ti on subject to current impacts due to absence of a linkage?
 Would a linkage minimize/ eliminate those impacts?
-Is there a signi fi cant ecological feature(s) present?
-Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required?
+Is there a significant ecological feature(s) present?
+Would the linkage connect existing managed trails or would new trail sections also be required?
 Is the location located along a utility route (utility overlay) to minimize impacts & enhance accessibility?
-E Looking east from south bank (August 2017) No. Evidence of crossing Medway Creek in this location was not observed.
+Supported by/ Compliance with Guidelines Looking east from south bank (August 2017) Looking west from north bank (August 2017) No. Evidence of crossing Medway Creek in this location was not observed.
 Due to the formation of an unmanaged trail along the eastern bank of the creek, it is assumed that the depth of the water may deter informal crossings.
-Yes.
+N/A Yes.
 Sensitive floodplain Species of Conservation Concern habitat is mapped on the east side of the creek.
 This includes American Gromwell.
 Yes.
-A linkage would connect two managed trail loops.
-Yes.
-A linkage would overlap the already established Utility Overlay which is comprised primarily of cultural meadow/forest habitat and wouldn't result in fragmenting forest habitats.
-The Utility Overlay is to be maintained at 4 metres wide whereas fragmentation of habitats is generally considered to occur where there are gaps of 20 metres wide or greater (ORMCP Technical Paper 7).
+A linkage would connect two managed trail loops. meadow/forest habitat and wouldn't result in fragmenting forest habitats.
+The Utility Overlay is to No. This linkage would not be in compliance with Chart 3 of the Guidelines due to presence of significant ecological features that would require relocation.

-4.4 Analysis of Proposed Trail Recommendations
+Analysis of Proposed Trail Recommendations